-How to reuse tuna cans and not waste them: 3 original ideas for home 🐟♻️
+How to reuse tuna cans and not waste them: 3 original ideas for the home 🐟♻️

-Tuna cans live in many kitchens, they do their job… and then end up in the trash almost without saying goodbye.
-But here comes the good news: you can give them a second life with simple, pretty and useful ideas.
+Tuna cans live in many kitchens, serve their purpose… and then end up in the trash almost without saying goodbye.
+But here’s the good news: you can give them a second life with simple, pretty and useful ideas.

-I always say in my talks on healthy habits that reusing also tidies the mind.
-Yes, it sounds poetic, but it’s true 😊.
-When you transform a small object with your hands, you feel a mix of achievement, calm and pride.
+I always say in my talks on healthy habits that reusing also organizes the mind.
+Yes, it sounds poetic, but it’s real 😊.
+When you transform a small object with your hands, you feel a mix of accomplishment, calm and pride.
 And on top of that you save money.
 A win-win.

-If you’re wondering how to reuse tuna cans at home, here are three original, economical and very easy-to-make proposals.
+If you’re wondering how to reuse tuna cans at home, here are three original, economical and very easy-to-do proposals.

 Why it’s worth reusing tuna cans